carsonfb/carsonfb/README.md

 been implemented.
 Also, all palette files from the original have been included.
 Additional palette files can be created by the end-user (as in the original).

-[FakeSysKey](https://github.com/carsonfb/FakeSysKey) is a small C# program that immitates the Windows utility SysKey for use in scambaiting.
+[FakeSysKey](https://github.com/carsonfb/FakeSysKey) is a small C# program that imitates the Windows utility SysKey for use in scambaiting.
 SysKey creates a system password (distinct from the login password) and makes a computer unusable without the password.
 Scammers, at least a few years ago, were running SysKey on unspecting users' computers and extorting them for the